 Finding the right lender is the first important start of the application process.
-Prospective payday loan applicants should review the loan amount, fees, turnaround time and loan term to ensure you are applying for a loan that meets your needs.
+Prospective payday loan applicants should review the loan amount, fees, turnaround time and loan term to ensure that they are applying for a loan that meets their needs.

 Step 2: Review the eligibility criteria and required documents

-Lenders vary on their application criteria and the information they need when you apply.
-Usually, you'll need to be over the age of 18, be a permanent resident of Australia and receiving a regular income, but lenders will differ on where that income can come from (Centrelink, employment or a combination of the two) and what level of bad credit they will accept, and some lenders may also lend to people on certain visas.
-For example, some lenders accept discharged bankrupts but others don't.
+Lenders vary on their application criteria and the information they need when from their customers.
+Usually, applicants will need to be over the age of 18, be a permanent resident of Australia and receiving a regular income, but lenders will differ on where that income can come from (Centrelink, employment or a combination of the two) and what level of bad credit they will accept, and some lenders may also lend to people on certain visas.
+For example, some lenders accept discharged bankrupts, but others don't.

-Generally, you will need to provide the following documents to apply for a payday loan.
+Generally, applicants will need to provide the following documents in order to apply for a payday loan.
 Applicants will need to provide the following:

-- Documents to verify your identity such as your driver's licence or passport
+- Documents to verify their identity such as their driver's licence or passport.

-- Your Internet banking details, which lenders use to access a read-only copy of the last 90 days' of your banking history
+- Their Internet banking details, which lenders use to access a read-only copy of the last 90 days' of their banking history.

-- Your employment details, including whether you are employed, how long they have worked at their current place of employment and the nature of that employment (full-time, part-time, etc.)
+- Their employment details, including whether they are employed, how long they have worked at their current place of employment and the nature of that employment (full-time, part-time, etc.)

-- If you receive Centrelink payments, you will need to provide details of this and may need to provide Centrelink receipts
+- If they receive Centrelink payments they will need to provide details of this and may need to provide Centrelink receipts.

-- You will need to indicate whether you have taken out a short-term loan in the last 90 days and whether this loan will be used to pay off another payday loan
+- They will need to indicate whether they have taken out a short-term loan in the last 90 days and whether this loan will be used to pay off another payday loan.

 How do lenders use my documents to approve me for a loan?

-While you will be asked for different information depending on which payday lender you apply with, the information is generally used for similar purposes.
+While applicants will be asked for different information depending on which payday lender they apply with, the information is generally used for similar purposes.
 Here's how lenders use the following details:

-- Your bank statements for the last three months
+- An applicant's bank statements for the last three months

-Lenders will go through the last 90 days' of your banking history to get a general idea of your financial position, this is also a requirement of ASIC.
-To help lenders get your loan to you sooner, most ask for your Internet banking logins in order to obtain a read-only version of your banking history.
+Lenders will go through the last 90 days' of an applicant's banking history to get a general idea of their financial position, this is also a requirement of ASIC.
+To help lenders get an applicant's loan to them sooner, most ask for their Internet banking logins in order to obtain a read-only version of their banking history.
 This is done through a secure, third-party service such as Credit Sense or Yodlee.
-Can you afford the loan you are taking out?
-Are you receiving the income you say you are?

 - Information to conduct a credit check

-Your personal information helps lenders conduct a credit check.
-Unless they indicate otherwise (if they are no credit check lenders), all payday lenders will conduct a credit check but generally still accept bad credit borrowers.
+An applicant's personal information helps lenders conduct a credit check.
+Unless they indicate otherwise (if they are no credit check lenders), all payday lenders will conduct a credit check, but generally still accept bad credit borrowers.
 However, the level of bad credit they accept differs.
-For instance, some lenders will accept you if you are a current or discharged bankrupt while others will not.
+For instance, some lenders will accept customers who are a current or discharged bankrupt, while others will not.

-Lenders are restricted as to how much they can lend to you if you receive Centrelink payments, and they may have rules to follow that they have set themselves.
-According to ASIC rules, if the majority of your income comes from Centrelink (50% or more) the repayments of the loan you're applying for can't exceed 20% of their income.
+Lenders are restricted as to how much they can lend to someone who receives Centrelink payments, and they may have rules to follow that they have set themselves.
+According to ASIC rules, if the majority of a person's income comes from Centrelink (50% or more) the repayments of the loan they're applying for can't exceed 20% of their income.
 Any other loan that they are already currently repaying are included in this 20%.

-Your income and expenses will be used to determine how much of a loan you can afford, and your pay dates will be used by the lender to set your repayment schedule.
-This will all be verified using your bank statements.
+A person's income and expenses will be used to determine how much of a loan they can afford, and their pay dates will be used by the lender to set their repayment schedule.
+This will all be verified using the applicant's bank statements.

 Step 3: Approval

-Lenders can usually let you know if you've been approved or not in a matter of minutes.
+Lenders can usually let an applicant know if they've been approved or not in a matter of minutes.
 This is because most lenders have an electronic system, often known as a loan engine, to assess their applications, rather than a human being.
-If more information is required in order to approve you, the lender will get in contact to get this information, but your application may be delayed.
+If more information is required in order to approve someone, the lender will get in contact with the applicant to get this information, and the person's application may be delayed.

 Step 4: The contract

-If you're approved, you need to agree to the loan contract before you are sent the funds.
-Many lenders do this by sending you an SMS or a copy of a digital contract that you can sign online.
-Review the contract carefully as it will set out your loan terms, repayments amounts and fees for late payments or defaults.
-If you have any questions about the contract, get in contact with your lender.
+If someone is approved, they need to agree to the loan contract before they are sent the funds.
+Many lenders do this by sending their customers an SMS or a copy of a digital contract that they can sign online.
+Applicants should review the contract carefully, as it will set out their loan terms, repayments amounts and fees for late payments or defaults.
+If someone has any questions about the contract, they should get in contact with their lender before signing.

-Step 5: How long it takes to receive your funds
+Step 5: How long it takes to receive funds

-This differs between lenders and will also usually depend on who you bank with.
-If the lender uses the same bank as you do you can receive your funds within minutes of being sent.
-Some lenders are able to do this if you bank with any of the Big Four.
+This differs between lenders and will also usually depend on who the applicant banks with.
+If the lender uses the same bank as the applicant, they can receive their funds within minutes of being sent.
+Some lenders are able to do this if a customer banks with any of the Big Four.

-However, with most, you will need to apply and be approved by a certain time (usually around 2pm) for the funds to be received on the same day.
-If you need your loan today, the earlier you apply the better chance you have.
+However, with most, customers will need to apply and be approved by a certain time (usually around 2pm) for the funds to be received on the same day.
+If an applicant needs their loan today, the earlier they apply, the better chance they have.

 Want to compare payday lenders?